redam94/optimizer-framework/docs/source/index.rst

 License
 -------

-Atlas is open source software licensed under the MIT license.
+Atlas is open source software licensed under the APGL license for non-commercial use.